- Indexed annuities are products designed to provide downside protection while still allowing some growth potential.

 What is an indexed annuity?

 An indexed annuity is a contract issued and guaranteed1 by an insurance company.
-You invest an amount of money (premium) in return for protection against down markets, the potential for some investment growth, which is linked to an index (e.g., the S&P 500®), and in some cases a guaranteed level of lifetime income through optional riders.
+They are not considered securities or regulated by the SEC or FINRA.
+Instead they are regulated by state insurance departments.
+You invest an amount of money (premium) in return for growth potential based on the returns of a linked market index (e.g. the S&P 500® Index); protection against negative returns of the same linked market index; and in some cases a guaranteed level of lifetime income through optional riders.

-How is the return calculated?
+How is the potential investment return calculated?

 How does a cap impact potential returns?

 Let's consider the following chart, which uses a hypothetical indexed annuity with an annual cap of 3.5% on upside returns.